 “There is no greater agony than bearing an untold story inside you.” — Maya Angelou

 If you are one of those who are carrying a novel in you, if you are the one who really wants to write it, there are a few things I have learned that I would love to share with you.

 1. Your first-born is yours to keep

-Like any first-born, he is going to be your dearest and rightly so.
+Like any first-born, he is going to be your dearest, and rightly so.
 It was the most difficult pregnancy and most painful delivery.
-Yet it is not a baby you can show to the world.
+Yet, it is not a baby you can show to the world.
 He is yours and yours alone.
-The sooner we understand this fact the sooner we come in terms with his role in our lives and ours in his.
+The sooner we understand this fact, the sooner we come to terms with his role in our lives and ours in his.